ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 We can do this recursively and build up and understanding of a situation, and how it evolves in the future.
 Like the Bene Gesserit or Mentat ability to see into the future in Dune.
 It's alot of hard work!

+The question is: like the D and SD frameworks, can we formalize situations in a systematic manner?

+One idea is to classify situations by their similar set of actors or actions.
+That way, we can categorize them, and compare the target situation to similar historical categories.

+Then, for a given category, we can enumerate out the actors and their contexts/rationales in a procedural manner, and apply it in a braindead fashion.

 Emmanuel Derman has the same view:

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">The most interesting thing in the world is trying to see if you can understand what drives other people, putting yourself in their place and mind</p>&mdash; Emanuel Derman @emanuelderman.bsky (@EmanuelDerman) <a href="https://twitter.com/EmanuelDerman/status/2013085648203239619?ref_src=twsrc%5Etfw">January 19, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>